Are wondering!!! Where is The Mount Everest Located?

 Mount Everest is the tallest mountain in the world.
 Many people all over the world wish to see this giant peak closely.
 It is one of the main jewels of Nepal standing at the glorious height of 8,848 meters.
 Every year, thousands of travelers and trekkers trek to the base camp of Everest to see the majestic mountain in front of their naked eyes.

 Facts about Mt Everest?

-Mount Everest is named as “Sagarmatha” in the Nepali language.
+Mount Everest is named “Sagarmatha” in the Nepali language.

-In Tibetan language, Mt.
+In the Tibetan language, Mt.
 Everest is called “Chomolungma.”

-In the Sherpa language, it is called “Chomolungma” same as the Tibetan language.
+In the Sherpa language, it is called “Chomolungma” the same as the Tibetan language.